ColdFusion8100/.Beat/README.md

 Make sure you are running the latest version of Chrome.
 Feel free to open an issue if you encounter any problems or have suggestions!

-Screenshots
-Add some screenshots showing the extension in action on a webpage.

-This README should give users all the information they need to install, use, and contribute to your extension project.
-You can adjust the URLs and details as necessary to fit your GitHub repository.
-Let me know if you'd like to tweak or add anything!